9643826476/Todos-before-a-release/Diversity-Tickets.md

 ## Directions for Applicants

 Nextcloud is committed to support diversity and will provide support to people of underrepresented groups in tech.
-This includes people who belong to one or more of the following groups: women, people of color, nonbinary and gender non-conforming people, disabled people, and LGBTQIA+ people.
+This includes people who belong to one or more of the following groups: women*, people of color, nonbinary & gender non-conforming people, people with disabilities, and LGBTQIA+ people.

 The event is free and provides catered lunch.
 We will provide up to 80% support of travel & accomodation costs during the event to people who have contributed to Nextcloud in one way or another.
 For instance, you can: